apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 addresses with the appropriate service port.

 There may be cases where the nodes cannot be reached by the submission client.
 For example, the cluster may only be reachable through an external load balancer.
-The user may provide their own external IP for Spark driver services.
-To use a your own external IP instead of a node's IP, first set `spark.kubernetes.driver.serviceManagerType` to `ExternalAnnotation`.
+The user may provide their own external URI for Spark driver services.
+To use a your own external URI instead of a node's IP and node port, first set `spark.kubernetes.driver.serviceManagerType` to `ExternalAnnotation`.
 A service will be created with the annotation `spark-job.alpha.apache.org/provideExternalUri`, and this service routes to the driver pod.
-You will need to run a process that watches the API server for services that are created with this annotation in the application's namespace (set by `spark.kubernetes.namespace`).
-The process should determine a URI that routes to this service, and patch the service to include an annotation `spark-job.alpha.apache.org/resolvedExternalUri`, which has its value as the external URI that your process has provided (e.g. `https://example.com:8080/my-job`).
+You will need to run a separate process that watches the API server for services that are created with this annotation in the application's namespace (set by `spark.kubernetes.namespace`).
+The process should determine a URI that routes to this service (potentially configuring infrastructure to handle the URI behind the scenes), and patch the service to include an annotation `spark-job.alpha.apache.org/resolvedExternalUri`, which has its value as the external URI that your process has provided (e.g. `https://example.com:8080/my-job`).

 Note that if the URI provided by the annotation also provides a base path, the base path should be removed when the request is forwarded to the back end pod.